starshev/Python-ML-DecisionTree-Predicting-Airline-Customer-Satisfaction/README.md

 **Skills**

 Exploring the data and completing the cleaning process
-Building a decision tree model
+Building a Decision Tree classification model
 Tuning hyperparameters using GridSearchCV
 Evaluating a Decision Tree model using a confusion matrix and various other plots